coderiver/EasyGoogleMaps/readme.md

 	},
 	infobox: {
 		class: 'awesome-infobox',
-		// inline styles for each infobox,
+		// inline styles for each infobox, in case classname in the previous line is not enough
 		style: {
 			width: '300px'
 		},